yiweichay/final-project-tues-merrill-yi-wei/README.md

 * To ensure proper distancing from the colour card after sensing, the buggy will reverse momentarily before executing appropriate action
 * To store and execute the retracing of the path through using its memory

-## Initial Project Planning and Working with GitHub
+## Project Planning and Working with GitHub

 At the start of the project, we created an excel sheet and logged in all the critical elements of this project.
 This is so that both of us are aware of the parts we are working on and hence will not have overlapping work done.
 An example of this activity log is shown below.